ekrell/conch/README.md

 ## Planners

+- `gridplanner.py`: Uses Dijkstra or A* to plan on an ascii map.
+Water currents may be provided, but it is not geospatial-aware and will use Euclidean distance.
+- `rasterplanner.py`: Uses Dijkstra or A* to plan on a GeoTiff.
+Planning incorporates work minimization.
 - `metaplanner.py`: Metaheuristic planning on a raster map that incorporates work minimization and reward maximization.
 User's choice of metaheuristic algorithm; default is particle swarm optimization.
 - `gplanner_solve.py`: Graph-based planning with either Dijkstra or A* (input graph is a Python dictionary).